 Starting in 2014, EVO decided to reorganize the IPMVP documents and now publishes the IPMVP Core Concepts.
 It defines the commonly used terminology and guiding principles for applying M&V. It describes the project framework in which M&V activities take place.
 It describes the contents and requirements of adherent M&V Plans and saving reports.
 Finally, it describes the attributes of fully adherent IPMVP projects.

-EVO’s IPMVP Committee is currently working on a number of exciting topics, including Statistics and Uncertainty, Renewable Applications, M&V 2.0 and Relevant Topics, M&V for ESCos, EM&V, among others.
+EVO’s IPMVP Committee is currently working on a number of exciting topics, including Statistics and Uncertainty, Renewable Applications (just released on April 6, 2017), M&V 2.0 and Relevant Topics, M&V for ESCos, EM&V, among others.
 The intent is to develop a series of resources and Application Guides that will support this Core Concepts document.

 The latest version of the IPMVP Core Concepts is available for free in the subscribers section of this website.
 Various editions of Volumes I, II and III in multiple languages can be found in the EVO archives, also available for free in the subcribers section of this website.

 IPMVP’s history since 1995 and its international use brings the following benefits to programs that adhere to IPMVP’s guidance.

 - Substantiation of payments for performance.
 Where financial payments are based on demonstrated energy or water savings, adherenece to IPMVP ensures that savings follow good practice.
 An IPMVP-adherent savings report allows a customer, an energy user or a utility, to readily accept reported performance.
 Energy service companies (ESCOs) whose invoices are supported by IPMVP-adherent savings reports, usually receive prompt payments.